Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Your property taxes are paid to the County Auditor/Treasurer in the county where your property is located.
 In St. Cloud, your property could be located in Benton, Sherburne or Stearns County.
 For more information please visit their websites below or contact the county offices.

 Homestead classification applies to properties occupied as primary residence by their owners or a qualifying relative.
 Classification as homestead may qualify the property for a reduced classification rate, reduced taxable market value, property tax refund and/or special program eligibility.
-For more information and available homestead applications click here.
+For available homestead applications click here.
+For more information on the Homestead Classification click here.

 If you have questions regarding your classification or estimated market value for your property, please contact your assessor's office to discuss your concerns.
 For questions regarding the formal appeal process please review this form.